 The Isle of Palms is accessible by two routes.
 First, SC 703 connects the island to Sullivan's Island by way of the Breach Inlet bridge as well as Sullivan's Island to Mount Pleasant by way of the Ben Sawyer Intracoastal Waterway bridge.
 Second the Clyde M. Dangerfield Highway SC 517 (Isle of Palms Connector) provides a fixed span, direct connection to Mount Pleasant.
-The illustration below is based on the traffic counts coming on and off the island from the years of 2004 to 2008.
+The illustration below is based on the traffic counts coming on and off the island on the Connector from rom the years of 201904 toto 202208.
 As expected, the traffic increases dramatically in the summer months as a result of seasonal visitors (additional traffic counts are available in Appendix C-1).